 Progestin-only contraceptives

-An intramuscular injection of progesterone (Depo-Provera) every three months to prevent pregnancy.
-It is often suitable for women with CHD.
+• An injection of progesterone (Depo-Provera) directly into a muscle every three months to prevent pregnancy is typically suitable for women with CHD.

 2. IUD (Intrauterine devices)